hexameron/RBDOOM-3-BFG/README.txt

 11) KNOWN ISSUES
 __________________________________________

-	* Doomclassic is not supported on Linux (yet)
+	* Doom II on Linux (x86_64) runs inside gdb, but segfaults outside.
+(WTF?)
+	* ClassicDoom only has surround sound and music on Windows.
-	* There are some issues with the binary format loaders/writers on 64 bit platforms
+	* There may be some issues with the binary format loaders/writers on 64 bit platforms.
-	* The intel open source drivers to not support OpenGL 3.2 yet
+	* Open source OpenGL drivers do not support OpenGL 3.2 (yet).

 ___________________________________________________